 - a.
-Any deviation from permit requirements, including that attributable to upset conditions (as defined in the permit), shall be promptly (within 2 to 10 days of the deviation) reported to the APCO, in the case of deviations due to upset or emergency conditions, no longer than the timeframes provided for under the emergency provisions in Rule 217 VI.B.12; - b.
-A monitoring report shall be submitted at least every six months, state whether compliance was continuous or intermittent and shall identify any deviation from permit requirements, including that previously reported to the APCO (see subsection 7.a. above); - c.
+Any deviation from permit requirements, including that attributable to upset conditions (as defined in the permit), shall be promptly reported to the APCO who will determine what constitutes "prompt" reporting in terms of the requirement, the degree, and type of deviation likely to occur; - b.
+A monitoring report shall be submitted at least every six months and shall identify any deviation from permit requirements, including that previously reported to the APCO (see subsection 7.a. above); - c.
 All reports of a deviation from permit requirements shall include the probable cause of the deviation and any preventative or corrective action taken; - d.
 A progress report shall be made on a compliance schedule at least semi-annually and shall include: 1) the date when compliance will be achieved, 2) an explanation of why compliance was not, or will not be, achieved by the scheduled date, and 3) a log of any preventative or corrective action taken; and - e.
 Each monitoring report shall be accompanied by a written statement from the responsible official which certifies the truth, accuracy, and completeness of the report.

-8. Compliance Plan

-The permit shall include a compliance plan that:
+8. Compliance Plan The permit shall include a compliance plan that: